 Development of the formulary

-The Joint formulary has been produced in collaboration with Guildford and Waverley CCG and The Royal Surrey County Hospital NHS Trust.
-The formulary has been drawn up following full and wide consultation with consultant medical staff, senior pharmacists and other interested parties and has been approved by the Drugs & Therapeutics Committee at the Royal Surrey County Hospital NHS Foundation Trust and Guildford & Waverley Medicines Optimisation Group within the CCG.
+The Joint formulary has been produced in collaboration with Guildford and Waverley ICP and The Royal Surrey NHS Foundation Trust.
+The formulary has been drawn up following full and wide consultation with consultant medical staff, senior pharmacists and other interested parties and has been approved by the Drugs & Therapeutics Committee at the Royal Surrey NHS Foundation Trust and Guildford & Waverley Medicines Optimisation Group within the ICP.
 The most up to date version will be accessible and maintained in an electronic format and updates will be made following these meetings.